-The Panel noted the Practice Note for the Code states:

-"Influencer and affiliate marketing often appears alongside organic/genuine user generated content and is often less obvious to the audience.
+The Panel noted the Practice Note for the Code states: "Influencer and affiliate marketing often appears alongside organic/genuine user generated content and is often less obvious to the audience.
 Where an influencer or affiliate accepts payment of money or free products or services from a brand in exchange for them to promote that brand's products or services, the relationship must be clear, obvious and upfront to the audience and expressed in a way that is easily understood (e.g. #ad, Advert, Advertising, Branded Content, Paid Partnership, Paid Promotion).
 Less clear labels such as #sp, Spon, gifted, Affiliate, Collab, thanks to... or merely mentioning the brand name may not be sufficient to clearly distinguish the post as advertising."

-The Panel noted that the story was captioned with the brand tag and included a discount code (LILY10).
-The Panel noted that Ms Brown speaks about the product, the colours available and provides information about the product being restocked.
+The Panel noted that the story was captioned with the brand tag and included a discount code (georgieloves).
 The Panel considered that while it may be clear to some people viewing the material that this was an advertisement, the stories could also be interpreted as an organic product promotion.
 The Panel considered that there was nothing in the wording or pictures of the material which identified the nature of the relationship between the influencer and brand.
 The Panel considered that tagging the brand, including a discount code and featuring the product was not sufficient to satisfy the Code's requirements and that the Instagram stories were not clearly distinguishable as advertising.

-2.7 conclusion

-In the Panel's view the advertisement was not clearly distinguishable as such and did breach Section 2.7 of the Code.
+2.7 conclusion In the Panel's view the advertisement was not clearly distinguishable as such and did breach Section 2.7 of the Code.
+Conclusion Finding that the advertisement breached Section 2.7 of the Code, the Panel upheld the complaint.
+THE ADVERTISER'S RESPONSE TO DETERMINATION The advertiser has not provided a response to the Panel's determination.
+Ad Standards will continue to work with the advertiser and other industry bodies regarding this issue of non-compliance.